arangodb/arangodb/Documentation/Books/AQL/Tutorial/Join.md

 ]
 ```

+The [DOCUMENT() function](../Functions/Miscellaneous.md#document) can be used
+to look up a single or multiple documents via document identifiers.
+In our
+example, we pass the collection name from which we want to fetch documents
+as first argument (`"Traits"`) and an array of document keys (`_key` attribute)
+as second argument.
+In return we get an array of the full trait documents
+for each character.

 This is a bit too much information, so let's only return English labels using
 the [array expansion](../Advanced/ArrayOperators.md#array-expansion) notation: